The

 a typical office meeting.
 Your CEO or Manager decides to run the usual brainstorming

-.
+meeting.
 Some team members raise their hands to

 suggest innovative ideas.
 Other members, who may have better ideas, remain